-Microsoft profit beats estimates on strong cloud demand
+Microsoft profit beats expectations on strong cloud demand

 The service competes with Amazon.com Inc’s Amazon Web Services as well as offerings from Alphabet Inc’s Google, IBM and Oracle Corp.

+Highlighting Azure’s growth were notable increases to Microsoft’s long-term unearned revenue, which rose by more than 61 per cent year-to-year.
+The metric is used to indicate long-term commitments for services and products, said Kim Forrest, vice president and senior equity analyst at Fort Pitt Capital Group, a portfolio management firm.

+“This isn’t just a one-quarter wonder,” Forrest said.
+“Amazon is going to be paying attention to this.”

-Microsoft has sharpened its focus on the fast-growing cloud computing unit as part of chief executive Satya Nadella’s “mobile first, cloud first” strategy to offset weakness in the PC market.
+The Redmond, Washington, company has sharpened its focus on the fast-growing cloud computing unit as part of Chief Executive Satya Nadella’s “mobile first, cloud first” strategy to offset weakness in the PC market.

+“Across all three segments, cloud is leading the future,” said Stephanie Rodriguez, Microsoft’s director of investor relations.

+Michael Turits, analyst at Raymond James & Associates, said Azure is smaller than Amazon’s product but that it is growing faster.
+“I think it is appealing well to existing enterprise customers who might not immediately be drawn to the Amazon platform,” he said.

-The company’s net income more than doubled to $6.51-billion, or 83 cents per share, in the quarter ended June 30 from $3.12-billion, or 39 cents per share, a year earlier.
+Microsoft’s net income more than doubled to $6.51-billion or 83 cents per share in the quarter, from $3.12-billion or 39 cents per share in the year-earlier period.

 Excluding one-time items, Microsoft earned 98 cents per share.